raspberrypilearning/bike-gloves/en/step_3.md

 --- task ---

-- Connect the thread from the LED's long leg to the 470Ω resistor
+- Connect the thread from the LED's long leg to the 470 Ω resistor

 - Connect the thread from the LED's short leg to the circuit's negative rail